-Yinghua uses technology to enhance learning, and some student-owned technology is permitted at school.
+Yinghua uses technology to enhance learning, and some student-owned technology may be permitted at school.
 Yinghua takes internet safety and appropriate use seriously and monitors and supervises internet, media, and technology use though it cannot and does not guarantee that students will never be exposed to internet content, games, or technology that may be contrary to individual parental wishes.
 This section describes what is allowed, what is not allowed, and how technology is used at school.
 If parents ever have concerns about a technology-related issue, they should contact the school immediately.

 The use of personal electronic devices while on campus is a privilege that may be revoked at any time at the discretion of an administrator.
 Students bring personal electronics to school at their own risk, and the school is not responsible for their loss or theft.
 Exceptions may be granted for special events such as class parties, Dragon Life Period Clubs, field trips, retreats, and the like.
 For safety, personal electronic devices may not be connected to the school's internet or used to browse the internet or send messages through the internet while on campus unless for teacher-approved academic purposes.
-Cell phones may be used to send text messages before and after school, and school-issued iPads and laptop computers may be connected to the internet for school purposes only.
+Cell phones may be utilized to send text messages to parents or guardians only before and after school.
+School-issued iPads and laptop computers are permissible for internet access solely for school-related purposes.

-Yinghua has a desktop computer lab in the media center adjacent to the library as well as several mobile technology labs (MacBooks and iPads) for use in classrooms.
+Yinghua has several mobile technology labs for use in classrooms.
 Teachers use mobile labs for academic purposes in class.
 Students use family-supplied headphones when using mobile lab equipment in class.

-- Students in kindergarten through eighth grade may not bring personal laptops or notebooks to school. - School-owned desktop computers, laptop computers, and iPads are the school's property, and it is the responsibility of users to keep them safe and treat them with care.
-The school will contact parents of students who do not exercise appropriate respect for the equipment. - Computers and mobile devices not owned or approved by the school may not be attached to the network without approval from the school's IT Manager. - School software, iPads, and computers may not be moved, opened, unplugged, or physically changed, deleted, or manipulated in any way without prior approval from the IT Manager. - The privilege to use personal audio devices, cell phones, and other family-owned technology on campus may be revoked at any time at the discretion of an administrator.
-The school is not responsible for lost or stolen personal electronic devices or cell phones.
-Students bring personal electronics to school at their own risk.
+- Students in kindergarten through eighth grade may not bring personal laptops or iPads to school. - School-owned computers, and iPads are the school's property, and it is the responsibility of users to keep them safe and treat them with care.
+The school will contact parents of students who do not exercise appropriate respect for the equipment, and ask to pay for the damages. - Computers and mobile devices not owned or approved by the school may not be attached to the network without approval from the school's IT Manager. - School software, iPads, and computers may not be moved, opened, unplugged, installed apps, or physically changed, deleted, or manipulated in any way without prior approval from the IT Manager.

-Audio Devices Such as iPods, MP3 Players or CD Players
+Audio Devices Such as iPods, Spotify app players

 Lower School students (kindergarten through fourth grade) are not allowed to bring personal audio devices to school.
-If a Lower School student brings such a device to school, staff will confiscate it and give it to the Dean.
+If a Lower School student brings such a device to school, staff will confiscate it and give it to the Student Behavior and Family Liaison.
 Middle School students (grades five through eight) may use personal audio devices before and after school only.
 During the school day, these are to be kept in lockers.
-When in use, the volume must be kept at a reasonable level so it does not disturb others.
-Middle School students who use their personal audio devices inappropriately will have them confiscated by staff and given to the Dean.
+When in use, the headset must be used so it does not disturb others.
+Middle School students who use their personal audio devices inappropriately will have them confiscated by staff and given to the Student Behavior and Family Liaison.
+Also see the section on Confiscated Items.